top of page

 DID YOU KNOW?

-Common hermits often want anemones on their shell, as their stinging tentacles can help ward off predators.
+Common hermits often want anemones on their shell, as their sting tentacles can help ward off predators.
 When they grow out of their shell, they often take the anemones with them!

 THREATS TO DECAPODS